 Fueled by Eckert Seamans, the Aviation Blog is your resource for updates on issues of importance to the aviation industry.VISIT BLOG

-Based in Washington, D.C., Eckert Seamans’ Aviation Group confronts new and complex legal issues that cross industry sectors, borders and continents.
+The Eckert Seamans Aviation Group confronts new and complex legal issues that cross industry sectors, borders and continents.
 Our attorneys provide our broad client base with trusted counsel and representation in regulatory and legislative issues, transactional and corporate matters, litigation, employment, intellectual property and other commercial matters.

-Based in Washington, D.C., attorneys in our cross-disciplinary Aviation Group provide dependable advice and consultation to clients in the aviation, aerospace, airport, security and technology sectors, including U.S. and foreign airlines, airport operators, cargo handling companies, and trade associations.
-We also consult on other legal matters affecting businesses in the aviation industry, including tax, antitrust issues, OFAC sanctions, environmental issues, bankruptcy and restructuring, insurance and security and facilitation.
+Based in Washington, D.C., attorneys in our cross-disciplinary Aviation Group provide dependable advice and consultation to clients in the aviation, aerospace, airport, security and technology sectors, including U.S. and foreign airlines, airport operators, charter operators, cargo handling companies, security and technology companies, airports, and trade associations.
+We also consult on other legal matters affecting businesses in the aviation industry, including tax, antitrust issues, OFAC sanctions, import/export controls, environmental issues, bankruptcy and restructuring, insurance and security and facilitation.

 The team regularly handles the following issues:

-- Drafting, negotiating and obtaining DOT regulatory approvals for charter agreements;
+Drafting, negotiating and obtaining DOT regulatory approvals for charter agreements;

-- Advising on and preparing contract documentation for equipment purchases, leases, and financings;
+Advising on and preparing contract documentation for equipment purchases, leases and financings;

-- Preparing and filing Uniform Commercial Code (UCC) financing documents and amendments, including registration of international security interests under the Cape Town Convention;
+Preparing and filing Uniform Commercial Code (UCC) financing documents and amendments, including registration of international security interests under the Cape Town Convention;

-- Representing airlines before airport authorities in regard to lease of airport premises, gates, slots, and other operational issues;
+Representing airlines before airport authorities in regard to lease of airport premises, gates, slots and other operational issues;

 News & Insights